 Despite being the second smallest of the 50 states by area (about 1,955 square miles), and one of the smallest by population, Delaware is accorded the first place in national ceremonies and special events.
 This is because it became the first state to ratify the US constitution (December 7th, 1787) and became the first state of the union.

-Delaware is considered a tax haven, and is a great favorite with corporations, banks, corporate headquarters.
-This is because Delaware does not charge any state level sales tax, corporate income tax, or value-added (VAT) taxes.
+The state is considered a tax haven, and is a great favorite with corporations, banks, corporate headquarters.
+This is because there is no charge of any state level sales tax, corporate income tax, or value-added (VAT) taxes.
 In fact, the state does not charge any personal or corporate property tax either.

 Related Maps & Info: